ReeceGoding/Frustration-One-Year-With-R/README.md

 can give indistinguishable results.
 This can make your debugging so messy that by the time that you’re done, you don’t know what was broken.

 -   Trying to select an incorrect sequence of elements.
-For example, either of `:` or `seq()` misbehaving.
+This can be caused by `:` or `seq()` misbehaving or by simple user error.
+[A tiny bit more on that later](#sequences)

--   The vector recycling rules silently recycling the vector that you used to select elements.
+-   The vector recycling rules silently causing the vector that you used to select elements to be recycled in an undesired way.
 [More on that later](#vectorization-again).

--   The subsetting rules not throwing any sort of error or warning when you select an out-of-bounds value.
+-   Selecting an out-of-bounds value.
+You almost always don’t get any error or warning when you do this.
 For example, both out-of-bounds positive numbers and logical vectors that are longer than the vector that you’re subsetting silently return `NA` for the inappropriate values.
-For example:

     ``` r
     length(LETTERS)